- Products: At-home blood testing for nutrient levels, personalized supplement services, and food recommendations.

 LabTestAnalyzer: offers insights based on over 500 lab markers.

 Baze offers customers a new way of getting blood samples at home using a unique and less invasive collection device.
 They provide customers with a personalized supplement plan based on their nutritional needs derived from their blood samples.
-The company also offers meal plans through affiliate partnerships.
+The company also offers meal plans through affiliate partnerships, although these are not personalized.

 There are many alternatives to Baze that look into so much more than just blood markers.
-Companies such as SelfDecode offer genetic analysis, wellness reports built just for you, and symptoms analysis.
+Companies such as SelfDecode offer genetic analysis and wellness reports built just for you.
 LabTestAnalyzer can offer personalized insights based on over 500 markers, and how to optimize them, for less than $100 per year.